nf-core/sarek/docs/usage.md

 In order to use reads containing UMI tags as your initial input, you need to include `--umi_read_structure [structure]` in your parameters.

 This will enable pre-processing of the reads and UMI consensus reads calling, which will then be used to continue Sarek workflow.
+It is then recommended to skip an additional duplicate marking and base quality score recalibration.
+See [`--skip_tools`].

 #### UMI Read Structure